isndev/qb/README.md

 template <typename CoreHandler>
 class MyActor
-        : public cube::Actor<CoreHandler> {
+        : public cube::Actor<CoreHandler>
+        , public CoreHandler::ICallback {
 public:
     MyActor() = default;
-    // (optional) implementation if has to check initialization cube::ActorStatus init() {
-        // register MyEvent
+    // will call this function before adding the Actor bool onInit() override final {
-        this->template registerEvent<MyEvent> (*this);
+        this->template registerEvent<MyEvent> (*this);          // will listen MyEvent
+        this->registerCallback(*this);                          // each core loop, call onCallback

-        // send MyEvent to myself, forever alone ;( auto &event = this->template push<MyEvent>(this->id()); // and keep a reference to the event event.data = 1337; // set data to send
+        // send MyEvent to me ! forever alone ;(
+        auto &event = this->template push<MyEvent>(this->id()); // and keep a reference to the event
+        event.data = 1337;                                      // set data
-        return cube::ActorStatus::Alive; // everything's ok actor will be added to engine }
+        return true;                                            // everything's ok actor will be added }

-    // (optional) implementation if actor has a looped callback cube::ActorStatus main() {
+    // will call this function each core loop void onCallback() override final {
         // I am a dummy actor, notify the engine to remove me ! return cube::ActorStatus::Dead;
     }

-    // this is the callback when MyActor received void onEvent(MyEvent const &event) {
+    // will call this function when MyActor received MyEvent void onEvent(MyEvent const &event) {
         // ...
     }